REG-05 Service of Court Orders upon the Registrar

 - the Registrar is put on notice that there may be defective or potentially defective documents that have been registered, lodged and not yet registered or that may be lodged in the future.

 By way of example, the need for a Registrar’s Packet arises in the situation where an injunction has been served upon the Registrar of Titles.
-The Transfer of Land Act contains no provision for an injunction to be recorded on the register.
-It is therefore necessary to give notice of the injunction by removing the certificate of title from the normal storage area.
+The TLA contains no provision for an injunction to be recorded on the register.
+It is therefore necessary to give notice of the injunction by creating the Registrar’s Packet in turn marking the title “Subject to Dealing”.
 If this is not done, dealings may be lodged and subsequently registered in breach of the injunction.

 Note: For more information on Status Reports, see REG-05 Service of Court Orders on the Registrar.